The rain had started three days ago and showed no signs of letting up. Cheetor had gotten tired of it within an hour.

 Scorponok could fill Inferno in on the morning's events.
 Megatron left his minions to their work and stepped out into the hall.
 The quarters to his right were empty.
 In theory they were Inferno's, but she insisted on staying with her leader, so the room was going to be added to Megatron's.
 The quarters to his left were used by Scorponok, and were where Megatron had been working before he was interrupted by the dead Maximal.
 Which I will have to find some use for.
 Watching the Maximals get upset is amusing at least.
 Though it reflects badly on us that we Predacons had nothing to do with either dead Maximal on this planet.

-Megatron and Inferno had moved their few belongings into Scorponok's quarters for the day, to keep them out of the way of the work.
-It made the room extremely crowded with the extra packing foam sheets rolled up and leaning in a corner and Megatron's oversized chair in the middle of the room, but such things were temporary.
-The alien disc was propped up on Scorponok's berth.
+Megatron and Inferno had moved their few belongings into Scorponok's quarters for now, to keep them out of the way of the work.
+It made the room extremely crowded with the extra packing foam sheets rolled up and leaning in a corner and Megatron's oversized chair in the middle of the room, but such things were temporary and even rather nostalgic.
+The Alien Disc was propped up on Scorponok's berth.
 Beside it was the device that Inferno had found under the Standing Stones.

 There was a table, which only made things tighter.
 Scorponok had made it or dragged it in from somewhere but Megatron couldn't use it.
 It was covered with small tools, scrap materials, a personal computer, and the cyberbee Megatron had brought back from the Predacons' ship.
 The cyberbee's head was open and a few wires trailed out into Scorponok's computer.
 Like Megatron's personal computer it was a self-contained unit not tied in with the Axalon's mainframe.
 Lacking a transmitter, no longer able to command his cyberbees with a thought, Scorponok was trying to come up with a new control mechanism.
 Megatron inspected the cyberbee without touching it, resisting the urge to tinker.
 Cyberbees weren't just drones, they were pieces of Scorponok, and Megatron respected him enough not to meddle in that.